jdevelop/ezpwd/README.md

         Update password
 ```

-To start, the file needs to be created, and it could be achieved by `-add` switch. `ezpwd` will ask for the storage password ( this is the weakest point - the password needs to be strong enough and should be memorized - not written down.
+To start, the file needs to be created, and it could be achieved by `-add` switch. `ezpwd` will ask for the storage password ( this is the first point of failure - the password needs to be strong enough and should be memoized - not written down.
 It will be used to decrypt the storage with other passwords ).
 The storage file will be created in `$HOME/private/test-pass.enc` so make sure that this folder exists.
 ```
 ezpwd -add
 Storage Password :/>